kyletolle/talks/denver_startup_week_webooks/index.md

 Integrate with other services that are relevant later
 ___
-You'll be able to integrate more easily with services that don't even exist now.
-Lots of new things popping up every day.
+Since you're not tying yourself to what's hot now, you can integrate more easily with services that don't even exist yet.
-Adding these integrations will be easier and cheaper.
+And adding these integrations will be easier and cheaper.
 ------

-## Buying you relevancy
+## Extends your relevancy

-You're giving customers the flexibility to do anything they want
+Gives customers flexibility to do anything they want

-Better chance of fitting into their business and workflow over time
+Fit into their business and workflow over time

-Keeping your focus helps you own your niche
 ___
 Only the customer really knows what they're trying to do and how to best do it.